Treatment with carvedilol is usually long-term. Continue to take the tablets regularly unless you are told otherwise.

 - Your doctor may give you dietary and lifestyle advice about eating a healthy diet, not smoking, and taking regular exercise.
 If so, it is important that you follow the advice you are given.

-- If you have diabetes, carvedilol can block the symptoms of low blood sugar.
+- If you have diabetes, carvedilol can hide the symptoms of low blood sugar.
 Your doctor will advise you about this.

 - Treatment with carvedilol is usually long-term.
 Continue to take the tablets unless your doctor tells you to stop.
 Stopping treatment suddenly can cause problems in some people, so your doctor may want you to reduce your dose gradually if this becomes necessary.